AZvereva/data_quality_ai/Data_Quality_Checks_Simplified.md

 HAVING COUNT(*) > 1;

 -- Fix: Deduplicate before aggregating
+-- Select * will also return rn.
+So getting back to rule above - always be explicit in select statement about the fileds to return!
 SELECT * FROM (
     SELECT *, ROW_NUMBER() OVER (PARTITION BY id ORDER BY updated_at DESC) as rn FROM your_table